 - We got a couple million total views on Youtube.

 - We were named one of the “Top Independent Favorites of 2009” by GigaOM online.
-(We tied for first with the very funny ladies of Garfunkel and Oates, who now have a show on HBO.)
+(We were right behind the very funny ladies of Garfunkel and Oates, who now have a show on HBO.)

 - We had positive reviews in the NY Times, USA Today, Current TV, and other media outlets.